jericjan/DiscordMessageBookmarks/README.md

 TL;DR: ***global pins but compact***

+# Requirements

+You need [ZeresPluginLibrary](https://betterdiscord.app/plugin/ZeresPluginLibrary) to use this plugin.

 # How To Use

 Just right click on the little Discord logo on the top left.
 You'll find "Add New Bookmark".
 After clicking on it, a small menu will pop up where you can provide the title of your bookmark and the message link you want to save.